EasonLiaw/power_consumption_forecasting/README.md

 10. requirements.txt: List of Python packages to install for project deployment
 11. setup.py : Script for installing relevant python packages for project deployment
 12. Docker_env: Folder that contains files that are required for model deployment without logging files or results.
-13. BorutaShap.py: Modified python script with some changes to coding for performing feature selection based on shap values on test set
-14. _tree.py: Modified python script to include AdaBoost Classifier as part of the set of models that support Shap library.
-15. pipeline_api.py: Main python file for running training pipeline process and performing model prediction.
+13. pipeline_api.py: Main python file for running training pipeline process and performing model prediction.

 ## MongoDB Atlas Setup
 ---